-I got this question during an interview, and I had to admit that I had rarely used partial classes.
-We quickly skipped the subject, but I felt that there was something that I had missed out on in the .net framework:
+I got this question during an interview and I had to admit that I had rarely used partial classes.
+We quickly skipped the subject, but I felt that there was something that I had missed out on in the .Net framework.

 When the source code is compiled everything is merged.
-Annotations/Attributes are merged - which means the compiled class and properties will have annotations from all partial sources.
+Annotations/Attributes are merged, which means the compiled class and properties will have annotations from all partial sources.
 The same happens to interfaces, if every partial implements a different interface, the result will be a class which implements them all.
 Methods defined in the different partials will also be merged.

-A side effect is that you can leave auto generated code out of your source control.
-You might say that you can just extend the class using inheritance, but this will break the build on the buildserver unless you check in the generated code.
+A side effect is that you can leave auto generated code out of the source control, but keep your extensions.
+You might say that you can just extend the class using inheritance, but this will break the build on the build server unless you check in the generated code.
 This will also make it impossible to inherit from a specific class of your own choosing.

 If you wish to know more about partials visit msdn.

 In short: Partial classes are a way to separate your classes over several files.
 They make great sense when you have auto generated code which you wish to extend.

 I hope you enjoyed this post, please leave a comment down below with your thoughts!